Chapter 21: Strange Sensations

 "But he is Aryamna, while the man from my dreams was Aryam.
 Aryam and Aryamna– so Aryam and someone who, isn't Aryam?"

 She couldn't just assume he had a twin, yet the possibility remained and for now Ishvara put it aside.
-Putting two and two together, if the man from her nightmare and her husband were the same being, then Ishvara finally unearthed a big clue.
+Joining two and two together, if the man from her nightmare and her husband were the same being, then Ishvara finally unearthed a big clue.

 "Not just Aryam.
 Rajan Aryam he was!
 Could this Senapati be more complicated than I predicted?"